DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/00 Getting Started with Lookup/25 Group Data.md

 ---

-To customize group titles appearance, use [groupTemplate](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#groupTemplate).
+To customize the appearance of group titles, use [groupTemplate](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#groupTemplate).

 ---
 ##### jQuery